ploigos/argocd-tekton-reference/README.md

 8. Monitor the progress of the pipeline run in the OpenShift development web console at Pipelines -> PipelineRuns, or with the cli command `tkn pipelinerun describe --last`
 9. Check out the newly built application - **TODO LINK**

-## Customizing

-### Forking this Git Repo
-**TODO**

-#### (Optional) Triggering an ArgoCD Sync when the GitOps Repo Changes
-If your fork is on GitHub, go to Settings -> Webhooks -> Add Webhook.
-* `Payload URL` - Enter the *ArgoCD* webhook URL for your cluster.
-This is *NOT* the Tekton EventListener webhook URL.
-You can get the correct value with `oc get route openshift-gitops-server -n openshift-gitops -o wide`.
-The URL should look like https://openshift-gitops-server-openshift-gitops.[your.cluster.com]/api/webhook
-* `Content Type` - application/json
-* `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
-To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.

-### Forking the Example Application Repo
-The poc-starter example builds https://github.com/dwinchell/quarkus-quickstarts.git.
-You might want to fork that repository in order to set up webhooks or hack on the application code.
-In GitHub, you can follow that link and then use the "Fork" button at the top of the page.
-Then edit `components/example-apps/poc-starter/eventlistener.yml`.
-Commit that change and push it to your fork of the `openshift-pipelines-quickstart` repo.
-After that, the pipeline will clone and build your fork of the application code.

-#### (Optional) Triggering Pipeline Runs when the Application Code Changes
-If your fork is on GitHub, go to Settings -> Webhooks -> Add Webhook.
-* `Payload URL` - Enter the Tekton *EventListener* webhook URL for your cluster.
-This is *NOT* the ArgoCD webhook URL.
-You can get the correct value with `oc get route -n quickstart-poc-starter -o wide`.
-The URL should look like https://quickstart-poc-starter-el-quickstart-poc-starter.[your.cluster.com]/
-* `Content Type` - application/json
-* `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
-To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.

 ## What is Included?

 ### Example Apps